MrPibbly/MrPibbly.github.io/docs/positions/index.md

 ### 🛡️ [Moderator](./moderator)
 Maintain server safety and enforce rules through chat moderation, player monitoring, and issuing punishments when needed.

+### 🤝 Assistant _(Coming Soon)_
+Support moderators and other staff members, assist players with questions, and help maintain a positive server environment.

 ### 🎉 Event Coordinator _(Coming Soon)_
 Plan and manage server events to keep the community engaged and active.

-### 🧭 Guide _(Coming Soon)_
-Welcome and assist new players, answer common questions, and help them get started on the server.

-### 🔧 Developer _(Coming Soon)_
-Build and maintain server features, fix bugs, and help bring new gameplay mechanics to life.

 ---